 Beyonce Surprises Colin Kaepernick & Presents Him With Muhammad Ali Legacy Award

-Beyonce surprised Colin Kaepernick by presenting him with the Muhammad Ali Legacy Award at the Sports Illustrated Sportsperson of the Year Ceremony on Dec.
+Beyonce presented Colin Kaepernick with the Muhammad Ali Legacy Award at the Sports Illustrated Sportsperson of the Year Ceremony on Dec.
 5. See the video here!

 Queen B is here!
 Beyonce, 36, pleasantly surprised the audience at the Sports Illustrated Sportsperson of the Year Ceremony in New York City on Dec.
 5 when she showed up to present football quarterback Colin Kaepernick, 30, with the special Muhammad Ali Legacy Award.
 The popular singer dazzled and showed off her post baby figure in a fitted black dress with shiny silver detail and matching silver heels as she spoke kind words about Colin.
 “Thank you, Colin Kaepernick.
 Thank you for your selfless heart and your conviction.
 Thank you for your personal sacrifice,” Beyonce said while onstage.
 She talked about how Colin was changing the world for the better and how he’s made a difference in an America full of racism.
 See some of the best photos of Colin here.